Create your first event

 Related troubleshooting

-- If the wrong client is attached, update the event details before creating a quote.
+- If the wrong client is attached, update the event details before sending a proposal.

 - If the event date changes, update the event first so downstream work stays aligned.